GURU PADUKA'S STHAN OR GURUSTHAN & TAKIA

 « Back

 Baba first manifested Himself for the sake of His Bhaktas, under the neem (margosa) tree as a young lad of sixteen.
 The villagers were amazed to see His divine form and the hard penance that He did.
 He did not go to anybody's house and was oblivious of heat and rain and was in divine bliss.
 One day Lord Khandoba possessed the body of some devotee and the people asked him to inquire about this lad and whence He came from.
 Lord Khandoba asked them to bring a pickaxe and dig in a particular place.
 This was done.
 The cellar was 10’ in length and 10’ in breadth and 12’ high.
 Inside it they found a paat (flat stone).
-Under the flat stone were found four burning lamps and a corridor leading to a cellar where 'cow-mouth' shaped structures, a Jaap Mala (rosary).
+Under the flat stone were found four burning lamps and a corridor leading to a cellar where 'cow-mouth' (Goumukh) shaped seat, wooden boards, a Jaap Mala (rosary) were seen.
 Khandoba said this lad practiced penance for 12 years here.
 The people began to question the lad about this.
 He diverted the question by telling them that this was His Guru's place and requested them to guard it well.
 To prove his point he placed his right hand on a branch of the Neem tree.
 That was the branch facing the east and said “This is the truth, and from today the bitterness of this side of the Neem will disappear.”
 Thus it came to pass that the leaves on the right side are not bitter.
-Thbe villagers then covered the portion that was dug.
+The villagers then covered the portion that was dug.
 They placed the mud over as it was before.
 Then Baba said, “Anyone who applies slurry of cow dung on this area, on Thursday and Friday, and offers incense sticks, will be benefited greatly”.
 Devotees offer incense sticks in Gurusthan even to this day.
 (Ref.
 ESS, Ch.IV).
 Nobody knows who was Baba's Guru and His holy waten.
 As a reminiscence of Baba's first appearance in this place, devotees installed Padukas there.

 In the 1920’s the Gurusthan was a small temple facing west adjacent to the Neem tree.
 On Ashwin Shudh Dashmi, Shake 1863 (30th September 1941) a beautiful temple was reconstructed.
 This west facing temple was on a small platform, about 1’ high.
 It had bass relief peacocks, and flowers, and painted with delightfully bright colours.
 There was a small Kalasha on top.